 We remain committed to our long-term goal of achieving 100% reuse of recycled water by 2030.
-This ambitious target was set out in our Strategy 2030 document.
+This ambitious target was set out in our Strategy 2030 document, which described our intent to meet the challenges and opportunities of the future by moving from simply being a utility service provider to an enabler of regional prosperity.